Amorano/Jovimetrix/README.md

 `SET JOV_LOG_LEVEL=WARNING`

+### IGNORE NODES

+Because there are a number of nodes that have overlapping functionality with other node packages, I have provided a mechanism to ignore loading of specific nodes.

+If you create a file called `ignore.txt` inside the Jovimetrix root folder \(`.../ComfyUI/custom_nodes/Jovimetrix`\), it will skip loading any nodes included.

+#### USAGE

+Each entry should be on a separate line using the full node class name (the default name of the node).
+For example, in ignore.txt:

+`CONSTANT (JOV) 🟪`

+Will ignore the Constant node for use in ComfyUI.

+This will *NOT* prevent the module from loading the imports, but this can help reduce your visual space while working within ComfyUI if you do not require looking at an additional 60+ nodes.

 ### SYSTEM DEVICE SCAN

 Allows the system to auto-scan for any devices, so that it can populate the device list in the Stream Reader Node.